svileng/spammy-recruiters/README.md

 # outsourcing-companies-blacklist
-A growing list of spammy companies that provide outsourcing services, particularly relevant to tech startups based in London, UK.
+A growing list of spammy companies that provide outsourcing services, particularly relevant to tech startups based in London, UK (with a bunch of recruiters added in to the mix).
 Feel free to send a PR and contribute to the list.
 Formatted for GMail for an easy copy-paste 👌
 ```
 *@classicinformatics.co.uk OR
 *@xcede.co.uk OR